Online Professional Development

 When does the course start?

-The course will open on Monday, February 18 and will close one week after the end of the spring term.
+The course will open on late Spring of 2020.
 Faculty can participate when they find time to complete the modules over the duration of the spring semester.

 How long does it take?